-Software licensing lawyer shares audit survival tips (filling out the template)!
+Software licensing lawyer shares audit survival tips (filling out the license spreadsheet template)!

 When you get the letter asking your client to engage in a corporate wide voluntary self-audit of your companies software assets (ex. from the BSA, or Autodesk), your first thought will probably be “I never win anything what are the odds our company gets singled out for this.”
 Some of the other common questions that come up when you first receive the audit letter is “how did they find out about us.”
 Still another common response is “will there be a software raid on my business.”
 One of the less common questions is “what does the audit worksheet look like since it appears we will have to fill one out.”
 This blog helps you understand this important concept a little bit better.
 If you have particular questions, contact us by calling (877) 276-5084.
 We offer free initial consultations to discuss your case.
 We also offer low PREDICTABLE flat rate fees to help make it a “no-brainer” to hire intellectual property counsel to represent your business needs.
 Keep in mind, they have lawyers on their end and it thus makes sense to have legal protection on your side.
 We have helped many other companies survive audits both large and small, regional and international.

 What does the software audit spreadsheet look like?